toommyliu/vexed/apps/docs/getting-started/downloading.md

 When running Vexed for the first time, you may see a warning regarding "Apple cannot check it for malicious software."
 To solve this, click OK then open Finder, find the Application file and CTRL+CLICK the icon and press Open.

 You may also be prompted to install [Rosetta](https://support.apple.com/en-us/102527), do so.
+Rosetta may be difficult to uninstall, but you shouldn't ever need to, especially if you plan to use x64 apps on your Apple Silicon machine.

 **For Windows users:**